 On 23 November 2020, French food group Danone announced that it will cut about between 1,500 and 2,000 jobs worldwide.
 The dismissals will affect mainly administrative and management positions.
 So far, the company has announced a dismissal programme in France, where it will cut up to one in four workers.
+In Spain and Portugal, Danone is to cut 160 positions.

 The restructuring programme is primarily due to the COVID-19 pandemic.
 Indeed, the company revealed that its sales in the third quarter of 2020 fell 9.3% year-on-year to €5.82 billion.